venu0245/Scripting/func.md

   echo "script is completed"
  ```
- return is stop after at the begnining and remaining can be execute
+ return is stop the command in betwween remaining task should be execute by close the function bracket
  ![preview](images/func3.PNG)

- ### CASE-STATEMENT
+ #### CASE-STATEMENT:

 * ```
      #!/bin/bash